 - Highlight information with headings.
 If a reader needs to get a sense of the content of your work, find their place, or return to your work for reference, scanning the section and paragraph headings in your paper should direct them to the section they need.

-To learn more about communicating successfully in a business environment, including more formatting tips for business writing, contact Hurley Write, Inc.
+To learn more about communicating successfully in a business environment, including more document formatting tips for business writing, contact Hurley Write, Inc.

 Images via Shutterstock.com